surjit/jpauli.github.io/_carew/posts/2015-03-24-zoom-on-php-objects.md

 	destroyed Foo

-This procedure is not random.
+This procedure has not been randomly chosen.
 We do things this way, to be extra sure about everything.
 You don't like it ?
 Destroy your own objects by yourself !
 This is the only way to master `__destruct()` calls.
-If you leave PHP destroy your objects for you, don't come complaining about the procedure that has been matured for years, you always have the choice of destroying yourself your objects, to master the order of destructs.
+If you leave PHP destroy your objects for you, don't come complaining about the procedure that has been matured for years, you always have the choice of destroying yourself your objects, to master the order of destructs (I tell this because here again, we've been filled tons of bug reports about PHP objects destructors beeing called "strangely").

 However, in case of any fatal error, PHP will not call any destructor, because a fatal error is likely to have left the Zend Engine in an unstable state, and calling destructors will run user code that may access pointers that are invalid now, and then crash PHP.
 We prefer having something stable, and thus we chose not to call destructors in such cases.
 Things could change in PHP7 about that.

 >> In case of fatal error, PHP will not call any destructor

+About recursion also : PHP has not many recursion protection.
+The only ones that exist are about `__get()` and `__set()`.
+If you happen, somewhere in the stack frame of your destructor, to destroy an object of your own : you'll find yourself into an infinite recursion loop that will exaust your process stack size (usually 8Kb, *ulimit -s*), and crash PHP.

+	class Foo
+	{
+		public function __destruct() { new Foo; } /* you will crash */
+	}

 So, to sum up things in short : do not put critical code into destructors, such as lock mechanism management, because PHP could not call your destructor, or call in an order that's hard to master.
 If you have critical code in destructors, and rely on them, then manage your objects lifetime by yourself, PHP will call your destructor when your object's refcount falls down to zero, meaning the object is not used anywhere else, and it is safe now to destroy it.